Frequently Asked Questions About Therapy

 Perhaps this problem feels overwhelming and is making it difficult to access your inner strengths.
 You already have some strengths that you’ve used before.
 In our work together, I’ll help you identify those strengths and implement them again in the current struggle.

 What’s the difference between talking to you or my best friend or family?

 A friend or family member loves you in their own way.
-A trained mental health professional helps you approach your situation in a new way– teaching you new skills, gaining different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
+A trained mental health counseling professional helps you approach your situation in a new way– teaching you new skills, gaining different perspectives, listen to you without judgment or expectations, and help you listen to yourself.